Music of Africa: West, Central, Southeast and South Africa

-Southern, Central and West Africa are similarly in the broad Sub-Saharan musical tradition.
-They also have several ancillary influences, from the Muslim regions of Africa, and in modern times, the Americas and Western Europe.
+Southern, Central and West Africa share many features of the broader Sub-Saharan musical tradition, while also exhibiting additional influences from Muslim regions of Africa and, in modern times, from the Americas and Western Europe.

 Azande song from the Congo performed with xylophone.

-Afrobeat, juju, fuji, highlife, makossa, and kizomba are performed in West Africa.
-West African music has regional variations, with Muslim regions incorporating elements of Islamic music and non-Muslim regions more influenced by indigenous traditions, according to the historian Sylviane Diouf and ethnomusicologist Gerhard Kubik.
-According to Diouf, traditional Muslim West African Music incorporates elements of the Islamic call to prayer (originating from Bilal ibn Rabah, an Abyssinian African Muslim in the early 7th century), including lyrics praising God, melody, note changes, "words that seem to quiver and shake" in the vocal chords, dramatic changes in musical scales, and nasal intonation.
-According to Kubik, the vocal style of Muslim West African singers "using melisma, wavy intonation, and so forth is a heritage of that large region of West Africa that had been in contact with the Arabic-Islamic world of the Maghreb since the seventh and eighth centuries."
-In terms of instrumentation, Kubik notes that stringed instruments (including ancestors of the banjo) were traditionally favored by Muslim West Africans, while drumming was traditionally favored by non-Muslim West Africans.
+Afrobeat, jùjú, fuji, highlife, makossa, and kizomba are among the genres performed in West Africa.
+West African music varies regionally, with Muslim regions incorporating elements of Islamic music and non-Muslim regions drawing more heavily on indigenous traditions, according to the historian Sylviane Diouf and ethnomusicologist Gerhard Kubik.
+Diouf notes that traditional Muslim West African Music incorporates elements of the Islamic call to prayer (originating from Bilal ibn Rabah, an Abyssinian African Muslim in the early 7th century), including lyrics praising God, melodic and pitch variations, "words that seem to quiver and shake" in the vocal cords, dramatic shifts in scale, and nasal intonation.
+Kubik similarly observes that the vocal style of Muslim West African singers "using melisma, wavy intonation, and so forth" reflect the musical heritage of the region's long contact with the Arabic-Islamic world of the Maghreb which began in the seventh and eighth centuries.
+In terms of instrumentation, Kubik notes that string instruments (including ancestors of the banjo) were traditionally favored in Muslim West African communities, while drumming was more characteristic of non-Muslim West Africans.